wreulicke/circuitbreaker/README.md

 ## circuit-breaker

-This package provides circuit breaker
+This package provides circuit breaker.
-You can see concept [here](https://martinfowler.com/bliki/CircuitBreaker.html)
+You can see the concept [here](https://martinfowler.com/bliki/CircuitBreaker.html).

 ## Usage